 Y.E.
 Yang was ranked 110th when he ran down Tiger Woods on the final day of the 2009 PGA Championship.
 Former top-10 player Darren Clarke finally won his first and only major at the age of 42 at The Open Championship in 2011 while ranked 111th.
 One month later, Keegan Bradley won the PGA Championship at No. 108.

-So that’s seven.
+So that’s eight.
 If you’ve been watching golf for a while, you probably know the name that’s missing from those listed above.
 So who exactly is the lowest-ranked golfer to win a major championship?

 Ben Curtis was ranked 396th in the OWGR when he won The Open Championship in 2003

 And there you have it.
 World No. 396 Ben Curtis is the lowest-ranked player to date to win a major championship.
 Curtis had turned pro in 2000 and had never even appeared in a major before teeing it up at Royal St. George’s.